deathbyknowledge/site/content/posts/ystp-pt2/index.md

 - `Which language do you want to use?` -> **TypeScript** (be civil)
 - `Do you want to deploy your application?` -> **No** (be civil x2)

 After this you should have a starting project ready to give it a go.
-It's easy to run it locally, so leave a terminal running by running:
+It's easy to run it locally, so leave a terminal running with:
 ```sh
 cd ystp
 npx wrangler dev